- [Introduction and history]

 - No tuning or compensation capacitors.

-- Counterpoise: not required (hence, there is a recommended coax length), but the matchbox has a hookup lug.
+- Counterpoise: not required (hence, there is a recommended coax length), but the matchbox has a hookup lug for a counterpoise wire.

+Check ref.
+9A for parts list and building instructions.
 I made the UNUN using wires with different colors, to make it easier to connecting them correctly.
 Note: sometimes the color of the enameled wire indicates which temperature is required for removing the enamel with a soldering iron.
-Check ref.
-8A for parts list and building instructions.
+Note: enameled wires do not have a very high breakdown voltage, and the enamel insulation coating may not cover the fulll 100% of the wire surface.
+It may be necessary to use PFTE/teflon insulated wires.

 (the black project-box measures 5x5x2 cm = 2x2x3/4 inch)

-José Campione (VA3PCJ) has built and assed several versions of the modern W3EDP "Zepp".
+José Campione (VA3PCJ) has built and assed several versions of the modern W3EDP.
 He used 300 ohm twin-lead and a 4:1 UNUN, with a 1:1 current choke between the UNUN and the coax to the tuner and transceiver:

 - The full-size for the 6-80 m bands: 17 ft (5.2 m) of twin-lead and 67 ft (20.4 m) of antenna wire (i.e., standard dimensions).
 The antenna wire slopes upward from 20 to 25 ft above ground.